hpsaturn/esp32-canairio-loader/README.md

 [![Youtube CanAirIO basic loader guide](http://img.youtube.com/vi/FjfGdnTk-rc/0.jpg)](http://www.youtube.com/watch?v=FjfGdnTk-rc "Youtube CanAirIO basic loader guide")

+---

 #  Troubleshooting

+- In Arduino IDE, some users comments that you need comment the first line `#include <Arduino.h>`
-We have a [Telegram group](https://t.me/canairio) for support, maybe the community can help you.
+- We have a [Telegram group](https://t.me/canairio) for support, maybe the community can help you.